 - Loss of appetite

-- Not putting weight on a paw or limb
+- Not putting weight through a leg

 Even if your pup isn’t showing signs that he’s in severe pain, if he’s limping at all then there’s a problem.